MicrosoftDocs/office-developer-client-docs/docs/project/project-server-error-codes.md

 <a name="pj15_ErrorCodes_CICO"></a>

 ## Table 11.
-Check in and check out error codes
+Check in and check out

 |Check in - check out error code|Description|
 |:-----|:-----|